-In this legal structure, the limits of liability for each partner are capped to the amount each has invested into the business.
-These limits ensure that their personal assets are safe if the business faced litigation, and the insurance could not cover the losses.
+In this legal structure, the limits of liability for each partner get capped at the amount each has invested into the business.
+These limits ensure that their individual assets are safe if the company faced litigation, and the insurance could not cover the losses.

 A traditional partnership is a business set up by two or more people where they share the risks in the business.
 An LLP limits that risk to any investment put into the company or personal guarantees made by the partners when upon formation.
 The limits change if they need to raise additional capital finance.